plentymarkets/docs-raw/plentyInterface/Order.md

 ### ShippingServiceProviderRepositoryContract<a name="order_contracts_shippingserviceproviderrepositorycontract"></a>

-The ShippingServiceProviderRepositoryContract is the interface for the shipping provider repository.
-This interface allows to list shipping providers.
+The ShippingServiceProviderRepositoryContract is the interface for the shipping service provider repository.
+This interface allows to list shipping service providers.

 #### Namespace